 New York, N.Y. is filled with Wellesley grads.
 It is no surprise that Los Angeles, Calif., which hands out the biggest paychecks (the average salary is $80K), is another of the most popular spots for former Wellesley students.
 The city with the lowest median paycheck frequented by Wellesley alumni is Boston, Mass., where earnings average approximately $56K.
 Graduates also relocate to Washington, DC and San Francisco, Calif.

 Wellesley students with a Doctor of Philosophy (PhD) can expect to make the most money (about $104K on average per year) compared to their fellow graduates.
 A B.A. in Psychology commands less pay, and these degree-holders face median pay of $42K.

 Many Wellesley grads have knowledge of Project Management, with just under a fifth of alumni using this program on the clock.
 Knowledge of Strategic Marketing seems to be related to bigger paychecks; in fact, skilled alumni bring in salaries that are 36 percent more than their former classmates' salaries ($84K).
 Also considered top-notch skills are Data Analysis, Microsoft Excel, and Microsoft Office.

 Only about one-third of alumni enjoy paid vacation and one-fifth of alumni receive sick leave.
 Most alums receive health insurance, and a fair number of former students get dental coverage.
 A large number of survey participants set up a 401(k) to save for retirement.
 Alumni of Wellesley College also take in a casual working environment, life insurance, flexible hours, and tuition reimbursement.

-Saint Anselm College grads report the most similar salaries to Wellesley alums, earning around $59K on average.
+Saint Anselm College graduates, who earn around $64K on average, make a similar amount to Wellesley grads.
 Other schools similar to Wellesley include Pine Manor College, College of the Holy Cross, and Wheaton College.